marvyluvu/ORBITZ/README.md

 ##  3. How does it work?

 <p>
-The brains of the operation is the Raspberry pi zero, it pulls telemetry data via CelesTrak, skyfield calculates the passes and it gets displayed on the screen and the led halo alerts you alongside buzzing with the built in buzzer, to make sure you dont miss it.
+The brains of the operation is a Raspberry Pi Zero 2W.
+    It:

+    Fetches TLEs from CelesTrak and uses Skyfield to compute live satellite and ISS passes.
+    Reads your location from GPSD (USB GPS) or falls back to a configured location.
+    Receives live ADS‑B aircraft data either from a local RTL‑SDR + dump1090 or from the OpenSky API.
+    The display shows a radar view, the LED halo indicates visibility, and the buzzer alerts you before passes so you don’t miss them.
 </p>

 ---